vksssd/bastigo/README.md

 ## Beyond REST

-bastigo is just a http router that lets you decompose request handling into many smaller layers.
+chi is just a http router that lets you decompose request handling into many smaller layers.
-Many companies use bastigo to write REST services for their public APIs.
+Many companies use chi to write REST services for their public APIs.
 But, REST is just a convention for managing state via HTTP, and there's a lot of other pieces required to write a complete client-server system or network of microservices.